Field of Behavorial Economics Presents Opportunities for Actuaries

 Rather than seeing the entire human species as the hyper-rational homo economicus, behavioral economists see individuals along a behavioral continuum, from homo economicus to the altruistic homo reciprocan, the type Wheeler describes as "the Kumbaya-I'll-chop-the-wood-if-you-collect-the-berries" type.

-Example 1: What causes more deaths in the United States a year - colon cancer or motor accidents?
+Example 1: What causes more deaths in

 Most people say motor accidents.
 The answer is colon cancer.
 And the reason they get it wrong is a common mental flub called the availability heuristic.
 When we think of several reasons for something, we put more importance on the ones that come to mind quickly.